According to Teresa Giudice #RHONJ Joe Giudice Was A Drunk Mess When He Showed Up For Prison

 On Season 8 ‘Housewives’ It’s Teresa Giudice Accused Of Cheating…

-Real Housewives Joe Giudice’s drinking problem sounds like it was obviously more pronounced than viewers saw on RHONJ because his alcohol abuse is a main theme of Teresa Giudice’s new book.
+Real Housewives‘ Joe Giudice’s drinking problem sounds like it was obviously more pronounced than viewers saw on RHONJ because his alcohol abuse is a main theme of Teresa Giudice’s new book.
 Teresa Giudice blames Joe for their problems and also complains about his drinking.

 “He likes to be the strong man.
 He drowned his sorrows in alcohol from the day we were sentenced to the day he left.
 All the kids and I saw was his drinking too much, all the time.
 He was constantly drunk.”

-Do you think Real Housewives of New Jersey Joe Giudice has a drinking problem?
+Do you think Real Housewives of New Jersey‘s Joe Giudice has a drinking problem?
 Should he be allowed to get help in prison?

 [Featured Image by Kena Betancur/Getty Images]